English Language Learning FAQs

 Fax: (317) 233-3283

-Our family is going to move back to the home country.
+Our family is going to move back to our home country.
 What do I need to do with my child’s school?

 You may request a “withdrawal form” from your child’s school attendance office and return the completed form to the attendance office.